wbabik/Practical_computing/Class_3/Class3.md

 > (password) Allows the user to change his password, as we already did.
 >
 > `exit`
 > Ends the session and closes the terminal.
+&nbsp;

 #### Exercise 4
-What is the path to the current directory, i. e., to the directory you're in now?
-This is your home directory.
+1. Within the `scripts` directory create three empty files, *file1.txt* *file2.txt* *file3.txt*.
+2. Move the newly created files to the `output_files` directory, and rename *file3.txt* to *results.txt*
+3. Copy *results.txt* to the directory `genome` and save it under the new name, *genome_results.txt*
+4. Copy the whole folder `output_files`, with all files, to the directory `genome`
+5. From `output_files` directory, remove all files with *file* in their name.
+6. Change your working directory to home directory, and from there, remove the *results.txt* file that you left in the output directory.
+7. While within home directory, remove all files from the `genome/output_files/`, and then that directory itself!
 ---

 #### Exercise 5
 Please create directories and subdirectories in your home directory to recreate the tree shown above (downstream the `user102` directory).